codebuddies/codebuddies/contributing.md

 4. Clone this repo to your computer by typing in the command line:
   `git clone https://github.com/codebuddiesdotorg/cb-v2-scratch.git`
 5. Type `meteor --settings settings-development.json` in your terminal to start up the app in your browser (`localhost:3000`). (`npm run meteor:dev` can also run the app, but will likely [use up your CPU[(https://github.com/meteor/meteor/issues/4314).)
 6. Look at some of the [open issues](https://github.com/codebuddiesdotorg/cb-v2-scratch/issues) and identify one that sparks your interest.
 If you have any questions about it, you can leave a comment in there, or ask in the [#codebuddies-meta Slack channel](https://codebuddiesmeet.slack.com/messages/codebuddies-meta).
+Read below for more instructions about how to work with branches.
-7. Type `git branch -a` to see a list of all the branches besides master.
+7. Type `git branch -a` to see a list of all the branches besides `master`, the default branch you're in.
 Note that if you want to switch to a branch returned in the last, you would type `git checkout BRANCHNAME`.
-Right now, type `git checkout staging` so that you have access to the staging branch.
 You can read more about how to create a new branch to work on an issue below.

 If you see a bug in the app or have a feature request, feel free to [create a new issue](https://github.com/codebuddiesdotorg/cb-v2-scratch/issues/new) on the Github repo!